-PPO has a standard set of data fields that provide structure to the PPO instance.
+PPO has a standard set of data fields that provide structure.
 It also allows clients to specify their own custom data fields for capturing additional information.

-In some instances, you as the PPO Administrator might want to know “WHICH” data fields are used on your instance, and “WHERE” these data fields are used in PPO.
+In some cases, you as the PPO Administrator may want to know “WHICH” data fields are used on your instance, and “WHERE” these data fields are used in PPO.

-The report can be accessed by clicking on the Reports menu item, then selecting Administration from the Report category drop-down list, and then selecting the Data Fields Report.
+The report can be accessed by hovering over the Reporting Menu, then select Reports, from the Report category drop-down list select Administration and then select the Data Fields Report.

-Now that the PPO Administrator knows “Which” fields are being used on their instance, they might want to know “WHERE” these fields are being used.
-The main reason for knowing where these fields are being used would be to understand the impact it will have, if a particular data field is taken out of use or is repurposed.
-As mentioned earlier, data fields are used across PPO and form part of entities, reports, dashboards, filters, business rules, functions etc.
+Now that the PPO Administrator knows “WHICH” fields are being used on their instance, they might want to know “WHERE” these fields are being used.
+The main reason for knowing where these fields are being used would be to understand the impact it will have if a particular data field is taken out of use or is repurposed.

-It starts with the explanation of the RAG indicators, and then shows any references to the field, including reports/dashboards, business rules, global and user group filters, field formulas and custom database functions.
+It starts with an explanation of the RAG indicators and then shows any references to the field, including reports/dashboards, business rules, global and user group filters, field formulas, and database functions.

-The explanation of the RAG indicators are the following:
+The explanation of the RAG indicators is the following: